freerange/site/soups/weeknotes/week-379.snip.markdown

 We resumed organising these tasks after a break at the beginning of the year.
 James got straight on the case and organised the monthly drinks for April.

-### Updating BMM Balance calculator
+### Updating our cashflow forecast

-We have a relatively simple spreadsheet that helps us forecast how long we can continue paying ourselves based on our current assets and liabilities.
+We have a very basic spreadsheet that helps us forecast how long we can continue paying ourselves based on our current assets and liabilities.
 We noticed that some of the figures had been out of date for about a year, and that it didn't take account of some additional monthly expenses.
 We updated the figures and also updated the instructions to try to make sure that we keep on top of these sort of changes in future.

 Until next time.